s-bien/ResilienceBasins/README.md

 The article can also be found on the arXiv: https://arxiv.org/abs/2108.09474

-Some of the code is in raw Julia script (.jl) format for importing and execution on a cluster, some is in Jupyter Notebook form for better readability.
+Some of the code is in raw Julia script (.jl) format for importing and execution on a cluster, some is in Jupyter Notebook form for better readability and interactive plotting (the latter requiring certain packages and extensions).